 There is simply not the same potential for future argument with a bailment of physical goods.
 It remains the legal property of the bailor [you] and this inalienable property right is soundly established and tested in law.
 Over several centuries there is very much less case law on the subject of custody bailments than on the subject of trusts, because there is much, much less to argue about than with a trust or deed.

-Owning your gold in this way gives you the soundest protection from business failure.
+Owning your gold and silver in this way gives you the soundest protection from business failure.

 When businesses fail liquidators are appointed to take control of the company's assets, sell them and arrange a fair distribution to creditors of various classes including themselves.
-Liquidators generally claim ownership of every asset on a failed company's balance sheet (which would of course include unallocated gold).
+Liquidators generally claim ownership of every asset on a failed company's balance sheet (which would of course include unallocated gold or silver).
 However they cannot lawfully treat bailments as the property of the company available for creditors' benefit.

 Should they try to do so any dispute would be resolved - perhaps even in court - by reference to several key pieces of evidence.